 On May 25, 2016, we closed our "best efforts/no minimum" private placement offering to accredited investors (or the Offering) of the units (each, a Unit) at a price of \$0.10 per Unit, with each Unit consisting of: (i) one (1) share of our common stock, and (ii) a five-year warrant to purchase one (1) share of common stock at an exercise price of \$0.12 per share (each, a Warrant).
-In connection with the Offering, and pursuant to an existing right of our license and manufacturing partner and now majority stockholder Mayne Pharma to purchase its pro rata share, on a fully-diluted basis, of new securities, we entered into a definitive Securities Purchase Agreement (or the SPA) (in substantially the same form as the SPA executed by other investors in the Offering) with Mayne Pharma, and in connection therewith issued an aggregate of 27,885,000 shares of common stock and a Warrant to purchase up to an aggregate of 27,885,000 shares of common stock, for aggregate gross proceeds to us of \$2,788,500.
+In connection with the Offering, and pursuant to an existing right of our license and manufacturing partner and now majority stockholder Mayne Pharma to purchase its pro rata share, on a fully-diluted basis, of new securities, we entered into a definitive Securities Purchase Agreement (or the SPA) (in substantially the same form as the SPA executed by other investors in the Offering) with Mayne Pharma, and in connection therewith issued an aggregate of 27,885,000 Units to Mayne Pharma, consisting of an aggregate of 27,885,000 shares of common stock and a Warrant to purchase up to an aggregate of 27,885,000 shares of common stock, for aggregate gross proceeds to us of \$2,788,500.

 In connection with the Offering, we engaged certain FINRA-member agents to help it secure investors for the Offering (or the Finders Arrangements).
-Such agents secured investors for an aggregate of \$582,500 for the Offering and received commissions equal to an aggregate of \$46,600 in cash and warrants (in substantially the form of the Warrants) to purchase 466,000 shares of common stock.
+Such agents' secured investors for an aggregate of \$582,500 for the Offering and received commissions equal to an aggregate of \$46,600 in cash and warrants (in substantially the form of the Warrants) to purchase 466,000 shares of common stock.
 Pursuant to the Mayne Right of First Refusal, we issued and sold to Mayne Pharma a warrant to purchase 479,236 shares of common stock for a purchase price of \$47,924 (or the Mayne Finders Warrant), which constituted Mayne's pro rata share, on a fully-diluted basis, of all warrants issued in connection with the Finders Arrangements, inclusive of the Mayne Finders Warrant.
-For ease of administration, the 479,236 shares of common stock underlying the Mayne Finders Warrant, resulting in the issuance to Mayne of a single Warrant to purchase 28,364,236 shares of common stock.
+For ease of administration, the 479,236 shares of common stock underlying the Mayne Finders Warrant were added to the Mayne Offering Warrant, resulting in the issuance to Mayne of a single Warrant to purchase 28,364,236 shares of common stock.